tjw-lint/tjw-sasslint-rules/README.md

 * Less error proned especially during refactoring (due to lack of `{}`)
 * Faster to write due removal of `{}` and `;`( which can cause errors)
 * Easier to read as it forces all files to look the same
-* Better for writing rules and nested rules
+* Better for writing rules and nested rules (90+% of your style codebase, most likely)
   ```sass
   .animals
       +myMixin